 Comparing to the previous issues we stated, we can clearly note down the differences now:

-We also created a solution to provide our users the option to verify and validate their certificates 24/7: our Unique Certificates Pages.
+We also created a solution to provide our users the option to validate and validate their certificates 24/7: our Unique Certificates Pages.

-The Certificate Validation allows participants (and everyone else) to verify their own certificates from anywhere, anytime.
+The Certificate Validation allows participants (and everyone else) to validate their own certificates from anywhere, anytime.

-After receiving the certificate, the participant can add it to their LinkedIn profile and verify it.
+After receiving the certificate, the participant can add it to their LinkedIn profile and validate it.

 The Certificate will be customized according to the organization’s needs, with the option to add their own LinkedIn ID, link to their website, and a short description of the certification (which skills were developed, level of training, etc.).